 Daughter Goldie said that Max was a good dancer and used to dance to the radio.

 In 2002, Rebecca commented that her one regret was that she didn't help her father Max to go back to Lithuania to visit his family (though Rebecca would have been only 13 when Max's mother died, and only 25 when his father died).
 She remembered a story where Abraham had said that he was going to go back to Lithuania and that he was going to take Max with him, but they never made the trip.

 On the topic of different birth dates appearing for Max, Rebecca writes in 2002, "The reason for the discrepancy of the ages about my parents is, not celebrating birthdays, they lost track.
-[Note that birthdays began to be celebrated for women and children in America in about 1900; and for men it was even later.]
 On the other hand people lowered their ages.
 My mother told us she was twenty-one when she married, and my father 25.
 My mother's father had written the dates of his children in his bible but unfortunately he loaned the book to a neighbor and when he returned the bible he had removed the page of the dates.
 He was jealous of my grandfather because he was doing better financially.
 At least that is what the family thought.
 I recall my mother telling me that (many) Jewish people were superstitious that when the angel of death was looking for victims he favored older people, and so they thought this lie would help them to live longer."